brendondalaba/tldr-bible/src/content/bible/41-mark.md

 group: 'Gospels'
 ---

-# Mark
-*The Servant King in Action*

-> “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.” — **Mark 10:45**

-Mark is the Gospel of action.
-It doesn’t dwell long on long speeches or genealogy — it moves fast, showing Jesus healing, teaching, casting out demons, and ultimately laying down His life.
-Here, we see Jesus as both the powerful **Son of God** and the humble **Servant** who came to meet humanity’s deepest need.

----

 ## Overview
 Mark gives us the most concise and fast-paced account of Jesus’ life.
 Written for Roman readers, it emphasizes what Jesus *did* more than what He *said*.